eth-educators/eth-docker-docs/website/docs/Usage/ClientSetup.md

 - `traefik-cf.yml` - use encrypting secure web proxy and use CloudFlare for DNS management
 - `traefik-aws.yml` - use encrypting secure web proxy and use AWS Route53 for DNS management
+- `el-traefik.yml,` `cl-traefik.yml`, `ee-traefik.yml` - advanced use, use traefik for access to execution RPC,
+consensus REST and execution engine RPC API ports respectively.
+Be very cautious with these, always [firewall](../Support/Cloud.md) that access to trusted source IPs.

 With these, you wouldn't use the `-shared.yml` files.
 Please see [Secure Web Proxy Instructions](../Usage/ReverseProxy.md) for setup instructions for either option.